selvakrishnan/GoogleDrive_DeleteAutomation_Python/README.md

 # Step 1:

-Auththenticate your Google Drive with Google Cloud Console in OAuth Section and get the Cleint secret json token.
+Auththenticate your Google Drive with Google Cloud Console in OAuth Section and get the Client secret json token.

 # Step 2: